specky-pm/docs/docs/01-using-component-specs/install-specifications.md

 ### Linking Local Specifications

+// FIXME: do we really need this feature?

 During development, you might want to work on multiple specifications at the same time.
 You can use the `spm link` command to create symbolic links between projects:

 1. In the directory of the specification you want to link: